 Marie Curie UK supports the terminally ill (including those with terminal cancer) and, according to the website, Marie Curie nurses provide "highly skilled care in our hospices and in people’s homes across the UK, day and night."
-The website also says that "trained volunteers and advisers offer practical information and support" when people don’t know what to do next or just need to talk.
+Their website also says that "trained volunteers and advisers offer practical information and support" when people don’t know what to do next...or just need to talk.
 And the daffodils?
 The website says: "They’re a positive, life-affirming symbol, with a bright and joyful yellow colour."

 You can learn more about Marie Curie UK and donate direct to them here.
 You can also find other fundraising ideas or buy from the Marie Curie shop on their site in order to support their work.

 Picture: One of our members brought her son along while she collected for Marie Curie UK.
-Here he poses in a daffodil hat with two of our Members.
+Here he poses in a daffodil hat with two of our other Members, Mary and Mike.
 Picture credit: Keji Moses/Rotary Club of Canterbury.